cosmos/relayer/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at support@strange.love.
+Instances of abusive, harassing, or otherwise unacceptable behavior should be reported to the community leaders responsible for enforcement at community@interchain.io first and foremost, and can optionally include support@strange.love as a secondary contact point.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the